fbpixelNo Period After Pregnancy: When To Worry? | Thomson Medical

 obgyn_no-period-after-pregnancy-when-to-worry_hero-image.png

-It is very frequent not to get your period immediately after delivery, and in most of the cases it is completely normal.
-Postpartum menstruation depends a lot on hormones, mainly if the mother is lactating.
-Prolactin, the hormone responsible for milk secretion, is the one that suppresses ovulation and consequently delays the return of the period.
+It’s common not to get your period immediately after giving birth because postbirth menstruation depends on hormones, especially if you're breastfeeding.
+Prolactin, the hormone responsible for milk production, suppresses ovulation and consequently delays the return of your period.

 Every woman recovers at her own pace.
+Some can have their periods back after a few weeks, while others need to wait several months.
 The return of menstruation is influenced by the following factors:

 • How the baby is fed